grommunio/grommunio-documentation/kb/auth.rst

     values!
 The HTTP requests are also sent with ample custom headers in general.)

-  * When entering a password with a CJK character, the copy of Windows we used does not transmit *any* `Authorization` header *at all*.
+  * When entering a password with a Chinese/Japanese character, the copy of Windows (10 Workstation Pro) we used does not transmit *any* `Authorization` header *at all*.

 The Internet Options control panel dialog `[1] <_static/img/auth_intopts.png>`_ `[2] <_static/img/auth_intopts2.png>`_ which concerns itself with system HTTP libraries of the old days does not influence this.

+From this, we conclude that umlauts can only be used from Outlook when it is using Negotiate authentication.

 .. meta::
    :description: grommunio Knowledge Database